haoaa/hexo-blog/source/_posts/201705/2017-12-28-vue-cli-and-scaffold.md

 (The -- in the middle is necessary to ensure the --fix option is passdd to eslint, not to npm)

 ### Asset Resolving Rules
-Root-relative URLs, e.g. `/assets/logo.png` are not processed at all.
+- Root-relative URLs, e.g. `/assets/logo.png` are not processed at all.
+- Relative url will be interpreted as a module dependency.
 ### "Real" Static Assets
 In comparison, files in static/ are not processed by Webpack at all: they are directly copied to their final destination as-is, with the same filename.